MicrosoftDocs/windows-dev-docs/hub/android/overview.md

 - UI code: JavaScript
 - Logic code: JavaScript
-- The goal of React Native isn’t to write the code once and run it on any platform, rather to learn-once (the React way) and write-anywhere.
+- The goal of React Native isn't to write the code once and run it on any platform, rather to learn-once (the React way) and write-anywhere.
 - The community has added tools such as Expo and Create React Native App to help those wanting to build apps without using Xcode or Android Studio.
 - Similar to Xamarin (C#), React Native (JavaScript) calls native UI elements (without the need for writing Java/Kotlin or Swift).